What is human capital management (HCM)?

 HR software glossary

-Human capital management (HCM) is a broad set of practices and applications for recruiting, managing, and developing a company’s human capital – aka their workforce.
-Human capital management is often used as the umbrella term to describe the entire HR software category.
+Human capital management (HCM) refers to the broad set of practices and applications used for recruiting, managing, and developing an organization’s human capital – aka their workforce.
+Human capital management software refers to the systems and solutions used to accomplish and optimize those tasks and support organizational goals.
+HCM software is often refered to as HRMS, or a human resource management system.

 Human experience management (HXM) is SAP’s vision for the future of human capital management (HCM).
 It builds on the best of SAP’s HCM solutions and puts greater emphasis on employee experiences and engagement.